 - 16. Movement of forensic reference samples is generally not time-critical.
 Movement of forensic enforcement samples can be time-critical and delays in delivery of forensic results may cause investigations to be stopped or seizures released due to lack of evidence or because statutory timeframes are exceeded. - 17.
 Wildlife forensic samples, including those used for reference and enforcement purposes, take a variety of forms.
 In some cases, small sub-samples of hair, skin, feathers, scales, bones, teeth, shell or purified DNA may be moved for diagnostic or identification purposes.
 In other instances, it may be preferable to move an entire specimen to ensure that the sample is not contaminated before it reaches the lab for testing.
 Testing may also be conducted on products to determine if the product contains an endangered species, for example, bear bile. - 18.
 CITES Parties have acknowledged the need to access quality wildlife forensic testing, including by sending samples to laboratories in other countries when needed.
 In response, Parties agreed Decision 17.83, paragraph c), which recommends the development of an electronic directory of laboratories that conduct wildlife forensic testing, that meet the minimum quality assurance standards and that, subject to available resources, are able and willing to carry out wildlife forensic analyses upon request from other countries.
-The implementation of this Decision will complement the work done by the working group, and will help ensure that forensic science is used to the fullest extent possible in order to combat wildlife crime.
+The implementation of this Decision is addressed under item 32 of the present meeting.